ironhack-datalabs/data-pt-ber-08-20/Projects/module-2_projects/04_visualizing-real-world-data-project/README.md

  - Create Jupyter notebooks to analyze the data
  - Using your data, create a minimum of 4 types of plots (ie: scatter plot, histogram, box plot and bar graph), but you can add more than one visualization of each type of you choose.
 Graphs should contain the proper labeling of the x and y axis when appropriate as well as a title for the graph.
 All of the different graphs do not need to be in the presentation.
  - Explain what insight or information is inferred from these visualizations.
 The explanation should be in the notebook in markdown cells.
+ - Think about any quantitative analysis techniques from class that can help you understand your data and relationships between your variables.

 ## Necessary Deliverables